geofflangenderfer/gigMax/design.md

 - user goes to where did i go tab to see a replay of his work night with chronological pickups/dropoffs
 - user goes to apt building tab to note an entrance code
 - blacklist restaurants/customers

+# Driver Interests
+- am i getting better over time (create baseline to compare current performance)?
+- how does this job compare to others?
+Higher/lower $/hr?
+- how am I doing compared to my peers?
+- should I rent a car or use a bike?

 # Feature Stack Rank: Descending Importance
 - earnings dashboard: easy to build and validates that couriers are interested in this information.